Use These 7 Cash Tricks to Grow Your Savings

 Reduce impulse purchases by removing the auto-fill forms and saved credit card details on all of your favourite online stores.
-This way, it makes it less convenient because you will have to manually fill in your payment details.
+Make it less convenient; manually fill in your payment details etc. Hopefully this could help you be more mindful of what you are getting yourself into.
 It basically acts as a deterrent.

 Bonus tip: Use an app to track your spending!

 We carry our smartphones all the time anyway, why not use it to track your spending too?